 Application file self-hosting with Cloudflare CDN

-This article aims to provide a quick guide to self-hosting Kameleoon application file for Web Experimentation using Cloudflare CDN.
-Hosting the Kameleoon application file on your Cloudflare can give noticeable performance boost, by removing the additional DNS query and SSL handshake needed if you use our CDN.
+This article provides a quick guide to self-hosting the Kameleoon application file for Web Experimentation using Cloudflare CDN.
+Hosting the Kameleoon application file on Cloudflare can provide a noticeable performance boost by removing the additional DNS query and SSL handshake required when using the Kameleoon CDN.

 Setting up a worker in Cloudflare